sph-mn/sph-sp/other/documentation/manual.md

 * custom blockwise seamless convolution processors

 # interpolated paths
-* specify two dimensional points with interpolation methods and get arrays for sampled paths between them
+* specify two dimensional points with interpolation methods and get arrays for points on the path
 * use cases: envelopes and other modulation paths
 * inspired by svg paths
 * prefix: sp_path

 # sequencing with sp_seq
-* sequencing with sp_seq is based on the concept of events that occur to affect output in a specific period
+* sequencing with sp_seq is based on the concept of events that occur to affect output in a certain period
 * sp_seq receives an output block, one or more events, and a start and end time to generate for
-* sp_seq can be called to generate blocks of output with arbitrary start/end time and an arbitrary number of events
-* events can be processed in parallel on an arbitrary number of system cpu cores
+* events and event subtrees can be processed in parallel on an unlimited number of system cpu cores
 * sp_seq can be called nested in events and events can be combined in various ways
-* sp_seq manages the list of active events and calling event functions requesting output for the relevant offsets and duration, as well as cleanup for past events
+* sp_seq manages the list of active events and calls event functions to prepare, generate blocks and eventually free events
-* the interface is roughly like this: sp_seq(output_block, events) calls active event.f(valid_start, valid_end, output_block_at_offset)
+* the interface is roughly like this: sp_seq(start, end, output_block, events) calls active event.f(valid_start, valid_end, output_block_at_offset)

 ## events
-* sp_event_t variables must be declared with sp_declare_event or initialized with sp_event_set_null unless they are overwritten with other events
+* sp_event_t variables must be declared with sp_declare_event or initialized with sp_event_set_null unless they are overwritten with other events that have been declared in such a way
 * event.generate, event.free and event.prepare are custom functions
 * event.state is for custom data that will be available to the functions during the duration of the event
-* event.generate by default receive part of the block passed to sp_seq, where they are supposed to sum to, that means, they add to the output block instead of overwriting it
+* event.generate by default receives part of the block passed to sp_seq, where they are supposed to sum into, that means, they add to the output block instead of overwriting it
-* event parameters can be modulated by the same data by sharing data from a parent context
-* event.prepare is called before the event is to be rendered and, with groups, allows to build a nested composition where resources are allocated on demand
+* event.prepare is called before the event is to be rendered and, with groups, allows to build a nested composition where resources will be allocated on demand
-* the standard events (wave-event, noise-event, etc) accept channel configuration for muting channels, differing amplitudes and delays between channels
+* the core sound events (wave-event, noise-event, etc) accept channel configuration for muting channels, amplitude differences and delays between channels

 ## custom events
 * define a struct for use as the event state if needed